モロッコ

 • Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4

-• Sunset Viewing In the evening, we climb the nearby sand dunes to enjoy the beautiful sunset.
-After that, we return to the camp.
+• Sunset viewing In the evening, climb a nearby sand dune and admire the beautiful sunset.
+Afterwards, return to the camp.

 • Dinner